Introduction to dynamical mean-field theory of randomly connected neural networks with bidirectionally correlated couplings: Introduction

 The MSRDJ formalism bears concise mathematics, resulting in the mean-field description of the original high dimensional stochastic dynamics.
-The same equation can also be derived using a physically more transparent method, namely the dynamical cavity method~\cite{Roy-2019,Huang-2014,Glassy-2022}.
+The same equation can also be derived using a physically more transparent method, namely the dynamical cavity method first introduced in the classic book~\cite{Mezard-1987} and then reused in specific contexts~\cite{Huang-2014,Zamponi-2018,Roy-2019,Glassy-2022}.
 In essence, a neuron is added into the system, and the associated impacts on other neurons are seft-consistently derived using the linear response approximation.
 The dynamics of this additional neuron bears the same characteristics with other neurons, thereby being a representative of the original high dimensional dynamics.
 In addition, the static version of this method can be used to derive the fixed point solution of the dynamics~\cite{Roy-2019,Glassy-2022}.
 By numerically solving the intergro-differential equations involving the correlation and response functions, one can further probe the fundamental fluctuation-dissipation relation in equilibrium dynamics, which we shall show in the last section of this tutorial.
 All technical details are given in the Appendices.